colomemaria/epiScanpy/docs/examples.rst

 Single cell ATAC-seq
 --------------------

 To get started, we recommend epiScanpy's analysis pipeline for scATAC-seq data for 10k PBMCs from 10x Genomics.
 This tutorial focuses on preprocessing, clustering, identification of cell types via known marker genes and trajectory inference.
-The tutorial can be found here.
+The tutorial can be found `here <https://github.com/colomemaria/epiScanpy/blob/ATAC_tutorial_2/docs/tutorials/bld_count_matrix_methylation_tutorial.html>`__.

+NB: The current tutorial is a beta version that do not include either optimal low embedding & clustering setiings or proper cell type identifications.
+To check out performance see other tutorials below and an updated version will be available very soon.

 .. image:: pictures/pbmc_PCA_coverage.png
    :width: 200px